 \authorrunning{R. Zangarelli et al.}

-\abstract {A thorough interpretation of the current and upcoming generation of cosmological observations requires unprecedented large-scale, high-resolution simulations spanning multiple cosmological models and parameters.
-These simulations are extremely computationally demanding, and their realization poses a crucial technical challenge.} {We present beyond-$\Lambda$CDM implementations of the Dynamic Zoom Simulations (DZS) method, a performance-enhancing technique tailored for large-scale simulations that produce lightcone-like outputs.
-This approach dynamically decreases the resolution of a simulation in the regions that are not in causal connection with the observer, substantially saving computational resources without directly affecting the physical properties within the lightcone.} {We implemented the DZS algorithm in two state-of-the-art codes that support non-standard cosmologies, namely modified $f(R)$ gravity in Arepo and dark sector interactions in Gadget4.
-We then analyzed result accuracy and performance gains across resolution, simulation volume and cosmological model by comparing simulations performed with and without the DZS algorithm.} {We show that our DZS reproduce the lightcone halo mass function, sky-projected massmaps, and matter and weak lensing convergence power spectra with an accuracy of $\simeq 0.1\%$ or higher in most cases.
-In terms of performance, DZS runs in our test simulations can save up to $\sim 50\%$ runtime compared to the non-DZS counterparts.
-Moreover, scaling our results to larger simulated volumes suggests that performance gains could improve by an additional $\sim 20\%$ at the resolution levels of current state-of-the-art cosmological simulations.} {The validation of the DZS algorithm in beyond-$\Lambda$CDM models demonstrates that this technique can enable cost-effective, large-scale ($\gtrsim 1$ cGpc$/h$) simulations with state-of-the-art resolution, providing the computational framework needed to constrain and help the interpretation of forthcoming observational data.}
+\abstract {A thorough interpretation of the current and upcoming generation of cosmological observations requires unprecedented large-scale, high-resolution simulations that span multiple cosmological models and parameters.
+These simulations are extremely computationally demanding, and their realization poses a crucial technical challenge.} {We present beyond-$\Lambda$CDM implementations of the dynamic zoom simulations (DZSs) method, a performance-enhancing technique tailored for large-scale simulations that produce light-cone-like outputs.
+This approach dynamically decreases the resolution of a simulation in those regions that are not in causal connection with the observer, which substantially saves computational resources without directly affecting the physical properties within the light cone.} {We implemented the DZS algorithm in two state-of-the-art codes that support nonstandard cosmologies, namely modified $f(R)$ gravity in Arepo and dark sector interactions in Gadget4.
+We then analyzed the result accuracy and performance gains across resolution, simulation volume, and cosmological model by comparing simulations performed with and without the DZS algorithm.} {We show that our DZSs reproduce the light cone halo mass function, sky-projected massmaps, and matter and weak lensing convergence power spectra with an accuracy of $\simeq 0.1\%$ or higher in most cases.
+In terms of performance, DZSs in our tests can save up to $\sim 50\%$ runtime compared to the non-DZS counterparts.
+Moreover, scaling our results to larger simulated volumes suggests that performance gains could improve by an additional $\sim 20\%$ at the resolution levels of current state-of-the-art cosmological simulations.} {The validation of the DZS algorithm in beyond-$\Lambda$CDM models demonstrates that this technique can enable cost-effective, large-scale ($\gtrsim 1$ cGpc$/h$) simulations with state-of-the-art resolution, and provide the computational framework needed to constrain and help the interpretation of forthcoming observational data.}

 \keywords{Cosmology -- Methods: numerical -- Cosmology: theory -- (Cosmology:) dark matter -- (Cosmology:) dark energy -- (Cosmology:) large-scale structure of Universe }

 \nolinenumbers